Neglected UN Human Rights Agendas

 Thus, the stark deficiencies that haunt the UN's human rights process remain unacknowledged and unremedied.

 By failing to take a vigorous stand against the United States, the Committee Against Torture has emboldened this nation in its ever-advancing torture agenda.
 In 1999, The Clinton Administration submitted, four years late, the Initial Report of the United States of America to the UN Committee Against Torture.
 This remarkable exercise in evasion, buck-passing, and sophistry speciously rationalized the "understandings" that the US Senate had imposed in its ratification of the Convention Against Torture.
-While complaining that the USA was imposing its own definitions on those stated in the Treaty, the UN Committee Against Torture failed to note, and apparently didn't want to be reminded, that these "understandings" provide convenient loopholes for certain kinds of mental and physical torture.
+While complaining that the USA was imposing its own definitions on those stated in the Treaty, the Committee at that time failed to note, and apparently didn't want to be reminded, that these "understandings" provide convenient loopholes for certain kinds of mental and physical torture.
 The Committee noted and praised President Clinton's toothless Executive Order 13107 and the USA's system of civil rights laws.
 Ignored, however, was the reality that federal civil rights laws are generally enforced only at the discretion of the authorities -- that US residents don't enjoy a right to complain and to have the complaint examined and pursued, as the Treaty assures.

 The UN thus appears to be "soft" on America and Western Europe, and the High Commissioner has done nothing about it.
 This discrimination -- this corruption -- has cost many lives, especially among persons who sought asylum in Europe, as I did.

-Nearly twelve years of effort have failed to prompt any information from the UN about the reception, admissibility, or status of my own complaints against Denmark and the Netherlands.
+Many years of effort have failed to prompt any information from the UN about the reception, admissibility, or status of my own complaints against Denmark and the Netherlands.
 I have no reason to believe that future sessions of the Human Rights Committee or the Committee Against Torture will demonstrate any significant change with respect to me or any other person seeking to press a complaint against the nations of Western Europe.

 The Human Rights Committee and the Committee Against Torture are the last hope for those who file complaints before them.
 These bodies ought to do their duty with fairness and efficiency, re-affirming principles, re-establishing standards, and reinforcing the Rule of Law, on which the very survival of civilization depends.
 They have failed to do so, in my case and many others.
+Is the UN human rights system dead?
+Is the last, best hope of many aggrieved individuals gone forever?

 Discuss this article in